 - allows absurd ideas.

-- excursions to reproduce the phenomenon of getting new ideas from vacuum.
+- excursions to reproduce the phenomenon of getting new ideas from the vacuum.

 Some common Synectics techniques include: